carolelola/emuser/README.md

 ### 206.979.4331 &nbsp; &nbsp; &nbsp; carolelola@me<span>.</span>com
 ***

+## Objective
+To obtain the valuable training necessary to work as a developer in a challenging setting whereby I could work towards alleviating some of the challenges faced by the LGBTQ community.

 ## Summary
 * Seven years experience working in the healthcare industry as a Certified Medical Assistant